Show All Answers

 The above information was obtained from "Floodplain and Shoreland Management Notes", Volume 4, Number 1, Winter 2006, WI Department of Natural Resources.

-Permits are required for most building and remodeling projects including: any structural work, siding, re-roofing, replacement of a water heater/furnace/air conditioner, sheds larger than 25 sq.ft., building demolition, electrical, and plumbing .
-Please call and inquire prior to the start of your project if you are unsure to avoid a double permit fee.
+Permits are required for most building and remodeling projects including; any structural work, siding, reroofing, remodeling, replacement of a water heater/furnace/air conditioner, sheds, fencing, building demolition, electrical upgrades, and plumbing work beyond fixtures.
+To avoid a double permit fee, please call and inquire prior to the start of your project if you are unsure.

 Runoff from our roofs, streets, and parking lots are collected in a storm drain system.
 This is a system of collection basins and pipes that transport the water entering this system to a nearby lake, river, or wetland where it is discharged untreated along with any contaminants it has collected along the way.